Last updated on November 27, 2019 at 08:37

 Loperamide is an opioid that doesn’t cross the blood-brain barrier, so it doesn’t cause any central effects like analgesia, respiratory depression or sedation.
 It’s used for the treatment of diarrhoea.

-Methadone is a long-acting opioid used for chronic pain and for treating opioid addiction.
+Methadone is a long-acting opioid mostly used for treating opioid addiction.
 Due to its long half-life the effect wears off slowly, making it ideal to prevent withdrawal symptoms.

 Tramadol is a prodrug.
 It’s metabolized into an active metabolite which binds to µ receptors.
 This metabolite also inhibits monoamine uptake.
 Tramadol doesn’t cause respiratory depression.

 Buprenorphine is a partial µ agonist and κ antagonist.
 It is very potent (has very high receptor affinity), approx. 30 x more potent than morphine.
 Because it’s so potent its analgesic effect is similar to that of full µ agonists.
 It has a lower risk for respiratory depressant than other opioids.
 Because it’s so potent it is very hard to antagonize with opioid antagonists.
 High doses of antagonists are necessary to antagonize the effect.